 Each submission must include:

-- An indication of support from your proposed mentor to confirm their awareness and support of the trainee and their willingness to participate in COHTPEZ activities [2].
+- An indication of support from your proposed mentor to confirm their awareness and support of the trainee and their willingness to participate in Canopy activities [2].
 Your proposed mentor does not need to be your research supervisor; however, you will need to identify someone at your home academic institution who can receive and transfer the award to you.

 - A CV (traditional or narrative CVs are welcome, maximum 4 pages).